 - 11.2.14 The impacts generated by minerals development and minerals related development will vary according to the location and the nature of the development proposed.
-Issues that will need to be considered in respect of any planning application include the local topography; proximity to, and compatibility with, other surrounding land uses and the degree to which any adverse impacts on sensitive receptors 146 are capable of being mitigated. - 11.2.15 In line with national planning policy and guidance, all proposals for minerals development and minerals related development should ensure that any unavoidable noise, dust and particle emissions and any blasting vibrations/impacts from air-over pressure are suitably controlled, mitigated or removed at source.
+Issues that will need to be considered in respect of any planning application include the local topography; proximity to, and compatibility with, other surrounding land uses and the degree to which any adverse impacts on sensitive receptors146 are capable of being mitigated. - 11.2.15 In line with national planning policy and guidance, all proposals for minerals development and minerals related development should ensure that any unavoidable noise, dust and particle emissions and any blasting vibrations/impacts from air-over pressure are suitably controlled, mitigated or removed at source.
 Appropriate measures to control and mitigate potential noise impacts can include the establishment of appropriate noise limits for minerals extraction and related activity at identified noise sensitive properties; the use of noise suppression equipment on plant and machinery or restrictions on site operating hours.
-Further guidance on noise assessment for minerals development is provided within PPG and the Explanatory Note of the Noise Policy Statement for England (NPSE).
+Further guidance on noise assessment for minerals development is provided within PPG147 and the Explanatory Note of the Noise Policy Statement for England (NPSE)148.
 British Standard BS4142:2014+A1:2019: Methods for rating and assessing industrial and commercial sound (June 2019) also provides detailed information on how to rate and assess industrial and commercial sound. - 11.2.16 Quarries can generate significant dust emissions associated with blasting and the handling, movement and processing of minerals within sites as well as on the surrounding highway network.
 Quarry plant and the movement of minerals to market by road can also generate carbon emissions.
 All proposals will need to demonstrate that they will not have an adverse impact on air quality through either dust deposition or emissions to air.
 Where necessary, applications will be required to include an assessment of the likely impacts of dust on air quality during the construction, operation and restoration phases of the development.
 It is expected that this should include details of appropriate mitigation measures such as the use of dust suppression equipment, the temporary suspension of dust-causing activities during unfavourably dry or windy conditions and the use of road sweepers and wheel-washing equipment to limit the spread of dust or mud off-site.
+Dust monitoring may need to be carried out where dust generating activities are to be carried out close to nearby sensitive properties.
+Sensitive properties can include dwelling houses, hospitals and schools, but can also include other buildings e.g. dust sensitive businesses or heritage assets or museums with collections that are sensitive to dust.
+Dust sensitive properties will need to be identified on a case-by-case basis.
+Careful design of quarry site layout, maintenance and operations, as well as sustainable modes of transport, can all assist in reducing emissions to air.
+Further information about air quality assessment is set out in PPG149.

-&lt;sup>146 Sensitive receptors can vary depending on whether the impact is visual, noise or dust related but typically include dwellings, retirement/care homes, hospitals, schools, tourist accommodation etc PPG - Minerals, Paragraph 020 onwards, Reference ID: 27-020-20140306 (March 2014)
+146 Sensitive receptors can vary depending on whether the impact is visual, noise or dust related but typically include dwellings, retirement/care homes, hospitals, schools, tourist accommodation etc 147 PPG - Minerals, Paragraph 020 onwards, Reference ID: 27-020-20140306 (March 2014)

-&lt;sup>148 Noise policy statement for England - GOV.UK (www.gov.uk)
+148 Noise policy statement for England - GOV.UK (www.gov.uk)